Sukhoi S-70 Okhotnik-B: Development

 On 27 September 2019, Russian MoD released a video showcasing the first flight of Okhotnik alongside Su-57.
-Reportedly the UAV operated autonomously and flew for more than 30 minutes interacting with the Su-57 to test extending the fighter's radar and target designation range for use of long-range air-launched weapons from the outside of enemy air defenses.
+Reportedly the UAV flew autonomously for more than 30 minutes, interacting with the Su-57 to test extending the fighter's radar and target designation range to enable use of long-range air-launched weapons from outside enemy air defenses.

 On 12 February 2021, it was reported that three additional prototypes were under construction at the Novosibirsk Chkalov Aviation Plant, according to a source in the military-industrial complex.
-The second model is a modified copy of the 1st prototype while the 3rd and 4th prototypes will be identical to the serial production unit.
-The improvements will relate to the systems of onboard radio-electronic equipment and structural elements of the airframe.
-The three additional prototypes should be ready for flight tests in 2022 and 2023.
-The source in the military-industrial complex also said that the serial Hunter will receive a standard flat nozzle to further reduce their thermal and radar signature.
+The second model is a modified copy of the 1st prototype, with the 3rd and 4th prototypes identical to the serial production unit.
+Improvements relate to the systems of onboard radio-electronic equipment and structural elements of the airframe.
+The three additional prototypes were expected to be ready for flight tests in 2022 and 2023.
+The source in the military-industrial complex also said that the production Hunter would receive a standard flat nozzle to further reduce thermal and radar signature.

-On 28 February 2021, it was reported that the Okhotnik will be used aboard the future Project 23900 Ivan Rogov amphibious assault ships, capable of carrying 4 Okhotnik drones, for reconnaissance and strike missions.
+On 28 February 2021, it was reported that the Okhotnik would be used aboard the future Project 23900 Ivan Rogov amphibious assault ships, capable of carrying 4 Okhotnik drones, for reconnaissance and strike missions.

-The second prototype was rolled out in December 2021, with a new flat jet nozzle.
+In December 2021, a second prototype with a new flat jet nozzle and no afterburner was shown being towed out of a hangar.

-Okhotnik reportedly tested unguided weapons like free-fall bombs in 2021 and carried out tests with precision-guided munitions in 2022.
+Okhotnik reportedly tested unguided weapons such as free-fall bombs in 2021, and carried out tests with precision-guided munitions in 2022.

+In August 2023, it was reported that state tests for the Okhotnik would be completed by the end of 2023, with the drone expected to enter mass production in 2024.
+The vice-governor of Novosibirsk oblast said in January 2024 that serial production of Okhotnik would begin in the second half of 2024.